Communication Technology Allowance Policy

 The university will not reimburse for infrequent business use of text messaging and ISP

-data service unless there is documentation of the actual university business usage.
+service unless there is documentation of the actual university business usage.
 With

 departmental approval, employees in extended travel status may request and receive

-reimbursement for data access when it is the most cost effective option for obtaining
+for data access when it is the most cost effective option for obtaining

 these services.